sinablk/sinablk.github.io/_posts/2019-03-05-advanced-classification-methods.markdown

 summary: A draft summary and description
 mathjax: true
 tags: [statistics, machine_learning, statistical_learning, nonlinear, trees, decision_trees, random_forests, bagging, boosting, support_vector_machines]
-postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---

 > This is the sixth in a [series](https://alisiina.github.io/2019/01/28/statistical-learning-series.html) of posts that I'm doing on statistical learning.
 All the material is based on [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) book which was taught by the authors and Stanford University professors Trevor Hastie and Rob Tibshirani.
 The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads.

 ### Decision trees

 A decision tree is built by dividing the feature space $X_1, X_2,...,X_p$ into distinct and non-overlapping regions.
-The data is then split at certain cutpoints so as to minimize the RSS.
+The data is then split at certain cut points so as to minimize the RSS.
 The resulting graphical representation of this division into regions looks very much like an (upside down) tree.
 Figure 9 shows a decision tree for the [`Titanic`](https://vincentarelbundock.github.io/Rdatasets/doc/carData/TitanicSurvival.html) dataset.
 Each point at which the data splits in called a *node* and the last point (`survived` and `died` in Fig. 9) is called a *leaf*.
 In a more accurate decision tree, each leaf would also have probability estimates attached to it as well.

 ![fig9](/images/stat-learning-series/fig9.png)